KontonGu/FaST-GShare/README.md

 FaST-GShare is a Kubernetes-based GPU sharing mechanism that enables fine-grained resource allocation across both temporal and spatial dimensions.
 Users can allocate corresponding GPU computing resources by configuring the appropriate temporal quota_limit and quota_req, as well as spatial sm_partition and memory, within the annotations.
 More details, please refer to the [paper](https://dl.acm.org/doi/abs/10.1145/3605573.3605638).

 ### FaSTPod
-FaSTPod is a Custom Resource that enables temporal and spacial GPU sharing.
+FaSTPod is a Custom Resource with Controller that enables temporal and spacial GPU sharing.
 Users can specify fine-grained GPU resources for each Pod in the FaSTPod's YAML specification annotations, such as:
 ```
 annotations:
   fastgshare/gpu_quota_request: "0.7"